Privacy Notice

 We collect your personal data in the following ways:

-interest in obtaining information about us or Celebration Day, when you fill in forms on our
+• Interactions with us.
+We collect your personal data when you visit our Website, express an interest in obtaining information about us or Celebration Day, when you fill in forms on our Website, and when you sign up to receive updates via the Website.

-communication relates to an error or problem you are having with the Website, we will also collect
+• Communications.
+When you communicate with us, we collect your personal data.
+If the communication relates to an error or problem you are having with the Website, we may also collect personal data for diagnosis on, and improvement of, the Website.

 How we use your personal data